TREASURIES-Bond yields fall as sliding oil prices hint at mild inflation

 Data showing U.S. housing starts tumbled 17 percent to their lowest in a year in February was the latest indication the economy hit a soft patch in the first quarter.

-While analysts said the Fed would still likely omit the word “patient” to describe its approach to the timing of rate increases from its upcoming policy statement, weak U.S. data could lead the central bank to suggest that a rate rise may not be imminent or that the pace of hikes will be gradual.
+While analysts said the Fed would still likely omit the word “patient” to describe the timing of rate increases from its upcoming policy statement, weak U.S. data could lead the central bank to emphasize that a rate hike may not be imminent.

-“The smart money is buying the long end under expectations of a gradual rate-hike trajectory,” said Guy LeBas, chief fixed income strategist at Janney Montgomery Scott in Philadelphia.
+“The Fed will still likely remove the word ‘patient,’ but may stress that they’ll continue to take data into account, which could decrease the probability of a June hike,” said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
+The Fed begins a two-day policy meeting on Tuesday.

-Analysts said low volume on investor caution ahead of the Fed statement likely exaggerated price movements in the Treasury market.
-Just 733,880 10-year T-note futures contracts changed hands as of 3:32 p.m.
-ET (1932 GMT), slightly above Monday’s amount but near the lowest levels since last December.
+Analysts said low trading volume, a result of investor caution ahead of the closely watched Fed meeting, likely exaggerated price movements in the Treasury market.
+Just 431,656 10-year T-note futures contracts changed hands in morning U.S. trading, on track for the lowest daily volume since late December.